How does one determine whether or not to appeal a financial aid award letter?

 How Long Should Your Appeal Be?

-The appeal should be no longer than one page.
-And yes, there is such a thing as sharing too much.
-Jodi recommends keeping the extraneous minutiae out and putting the “hard stuff” in.
+Financial aid appeal letters should be no longer than one page.
+And yes, there is such a thing as sharing too much. there is a strategy to writing an appeal letter: Jodi recommends keeping the extraneous minutiae out and putting the “hard stuff” in.
 Go as far back as necessary, but be succinct in providing more FACTUAL, rather than emotional details.

 Who Should Handle the Appeal?